 Hosted by Scaling Wellness in Milwaukee (SWIM), a multi-disciplinary group

 dedicated to inspiring collaboration to help Milwaukee heal.

 If you work in any human serving capacity, this conference is for you.
 If you want to understand how a city like Milwaukee can heal from generational and historical trauma, it’s for you too.

-Our together begins with a Community Gathering about Race and Trauma on Wed. evening at the Wisconsin Entertainment and Sports Center (new home of the Milwaukee Bucks) and continues with five Keynotes and 50 workshops on Thurs. and Fri. at the Wisconsin Center.
+Our time together begins with a Community Gathering on Race and Trauma on Wed. evening at the Fiserv Forum (new home of the Milwaukee Bucks) and continues with five Keynotes and 50 workshops on Thurs. and Fri. at the Wisconsin Center.

-Race and Trauma – Wisconsin Entertainment and Sports Center (Bucks’ Arena)Wed, Sept.
+Community Gathering on Race and Trauma – Fiserv Forum (Bucks’ Arena)Wed, Sept.
 26, 6 p.m.

 Conference Day 1 – Wisconsin Center